 - Paying annual dues, including water fees and other charges on time;

 - Encouraging community.

 Even though all WRA meetings and events are publicized on the WRA website calendar, many members have not attended any WRA meeting or event.

 Many WRA members may not know what the Board really does.
 In a way, that’s good as it implies that everything is running smoothly.
 However, it could be bad if it means that a few people are working voluntarily for the benefit of the whole community with little support or encouragement.
 Also, it could mean that the Board is making decisions with very little community input.

 Some members may assume incorrectly that the Board performs functions related to crime control, road maintenance, flooding mitigation, or even animal control.
 Those functions are King County government services.

 Changes in the demographics of Wilderness Rim have caused a drop in volunteer participation, but the demands and expectations of the community have increased.
 The community needs individuals to step forward to ensure that the water system and other assets are protected, maintained, and secured.
 Only this will protect the value of YOUR HOME and keep business management costs controlled.

 When the Board is filled with cooperative trustees who focus on their responsibilities to the membership, meetings run smoothly and produce excellent results.
 Diversity of ideas and experience on the Board often lead to more carefully considered decisions.
 Working efficiently and making wise decisions with lasting benefits is very rewarding to those who serve as well as to the membership.

 When the Board is understaffed, the trustees might not perform their duties effectively.
 This could cause important obligations to be neglected and result in financial waste.
-Without enough trustees, the Board would have to be supplemented by a management company and your dues would increase dramatically.
+Without enough trustees, the Board was supplemented by a management company.

 BENEFITS FOR YOU: